EmployeeIssues.comU.S. Employee Rights in Plain English

 • For the current minimum wage in the municipality in which you work, contact the municipal equivalent of the state labor department (such as the city council).

-• To compare the minimum wage amount in your work state with that in other states, see Minimum Wage Laws in the States by the U.S. Department of Labor.
+• To compare the minimum wage rate in your work state with that in other states, see Minimum Wage Laws in the States by the U.S. Department of Labor.
 It also indicates the minimum wage increases planned by each state, if any, including future effective dates.

 • For more information about worker eligibility and related matters, read Minimum Wage.